Latin liturgical rites: Ordinary Form

 The Second Vatican Council (1962–1965) was followed by a general revision of the rites of all the Roman Rite sacraments, including the Eucharist.
 As before, each new typical edition of a liturgical book supersedes the previous one.
 Thus, the 1970 Roman Missal, which superseded the 1962 edition, was superseded by the edition of 1975.
 The 2002 edition in turn supersedes the 1975 edition both in Latin and, as official translations into each language appear, also in the vernacular languages.
 Under the terms of Summorum Pontificum by Pope Benedict XVI, the Mass of Paul VI, which followed Vatican II, is known as the Ordinary Form of the Roman Rite.

 Extraordinary Form

 The Tridentine Mass, as in the 1962 Roman Missal, and other pre-Vatican II rites are still authorized for use within the Roman Rite under the conditions indicated in the motu proprio Traditionis Custodes.
 These practices emanate from the liturgical reforms of the Council of Trent, from which the word "Tridentine" is derived.
-Following its description in Summorum Pontificum by Pope Benedict XVI, the ritual use of liturgical books promulgated before Vatican II is often referred to as the Extraordinary Form.
+Following its description in Summorum Pontificum by Pope Benedict XVI, the ritual use of liturgical books promulgated before Vatican II is known as the Extraordinary Form of the Roman Rite.